Elastic-Suite/documentation/docs/ElasticSuite/VectorSearch.md

 Before going further, ensure your technical team completed the [pre-requisites](https://elastic-suite.github.io/documentation/docs/ElasticSuite/Installing/NeuralSearch.html).

+⚠️ For now, the vector search has only been tested with french and english languages.
+It might not work properly with other languages (english, spanish, german etc...), and might even need to use language-specific models for some languages, rather than relying on the pre-trained model shipped with Opensearch.

 ## Installing the module

 The module responsible for neural search is `smile/module-elasticsuite-neural-search` and this module is not part of the standard Premium package.
 You'll need to install it manually prior going further.